taneishagstamps/nicu-community-engagement-analysis/README.md

 - Churn calculations assume a user is “lost” if they do not meet 30/60/90-day retention flags — this may not apply to users who return sporadically or use the app for brief periods during NICU stays.
 - Several key fields like nicu_year, state, and user_type are frequently blank, limiting their use in demographic or geo-segmented analyses.
 - The dataset includes only explicit engagement metrics (likes, posts, comments) and lacks session data or time-on-platform, which can undervalue the presence of silent but returning users.
+#

+- See the raw data and my cleaning, analysis, and pivot tables in the Excel workbook.
+- See my SQL queries in the SQL file.